 For Destination, choose Send to CloudWatch logs.

-For IAM role, select your IAM role.
+For IAM role, choose your IAM role.

 For Log record format, choose either AWS default format or Custom format.